HiRA: A Hierarchical Reasoning Framework for Decoupled Planning and Execution in Deep Search: Methodology

 where $K$ denotes the total number of subtasks.

 This design enables modular task planning by decoupling high-level goals from execution, allowing the model to generate subtasks without knowing specific expert agents.

-\paragraph{Adaptive Reasoning Coordinator} While separating execution from planning provides clear scalability advantages and reduces computational noise, it introduces the risk of information loss between components.
+\paragraph{$\bullet$ Adaptive Reasoning Coordinator} While separating execution from planning provides clear scalability advantages and reduces computational noise, it introduces the risk of information loss between components.
 To mitigate this challenge, we design an adaptive reasoning coordinator that incorporates bidirectional, task-specific reasoning transfer and a dual-channel memory mechanism.
 This coordinator facilitates seamless reasoning delegation from the meta agent to expert agents while enabling reasoning distillation in the reverse direction, thus preserving efficient inter-agent communication and maintaining the architectural benefits of separation.
-In the following parts, we detail three core functions of the coordinator.
+The coordinator has three core functions as follows.

-\textbf{(1) Reasoning Transfer Process.} The coordinator is designed to interpret subtasks provided by the meta planner and identify the most suitable expert agent for task execution.
+(1)~\textbf{Reasoning transfer process.} The coordinator is designed to interpret subtasks provided by the meta planner and identify the most suitable expert agent for task execution.
 Given the current subtask $s_k$ and detailed information about all experts $I_\mathcal{E} = \{\mathcal{I}_\mathcal{A}\}_{\mathcal{A} \in \mathcal{E}}$, the coordinator first analyzes the subtask requirements, then evaluates agent capabilities across two key dimensions before making the optimal selection.
-Our instruction framework $\mathcal{I}_{\text{select}}$ encompasses: (1) Required capabilities: the domain knowledge and tool utilization abilities necessary for task completion, and (2) Task complexity: the computational difficulty of the subtask and the required depth of analysis.
+Our instruction framework $\mathcal{I}_{\text{select}}$ encompasses: (a)~Required capabilities: the domain knowledge and tool utilization abilities necessary for task completion, and (b)~Task complexity: the computational difficulty of the subtask and the required depth of analysis.
 For tasks within the same category (e.g., information retrieval), target information often resides at varying depths across data sources.
 While deploying the most sophisticated agent can ensure problem resolution, it may introduce unnecessary computational overhead and analytical redundancy.
 Therefore, the coordinator prioritizes selecting the most efficient agent for each specific task to optimize overall system performance.

 Formally, we model this selection process as a classification problem:

 where the coordinator generates selection reasoning $\mathcal{O}_{\text{dele}}^{(k)}$ and identifies the optimal expert agent $\mathcal{A}_k^*$ through chain-of-thought reasoning.